oehf/ipf/src/site/markdown/migration-3.4.md

 ### Notice: Removal of deprecated functionality in IPF 3.5

-The following deprecated modules and classes will be eventually removed in IPF 3.5
+The following deprecated classes will be eventually removed in IPF 3.5

-* `ipf-archetypes`
-* `ipf-assembly`
-* `ipf-modules-hl7dsl`: the HL7 DSL has been included in `ipf-modules-hl7` in IPF 3.0
-* `ipf-platform-camel-core-legacy`: this has been moved into Camel (`camel-groovy-dsl`) in IPF 3.0
 * all deprecated classes in `ipf-modules-hl7`, particularly the old validation rule builders